Ian-Blanshard/MP1-Personal-Portfolio/README.md

 The contents of each page are consistently styled throughout the site.

 The footer was created using fontawesome icons, aria labels added to provide context of where the links go as icons do not provide this information.
-CSS used for size/color customisation, responsive spacing of icons and hover effects added using hover pseudoclass.
+CSS used for size/color customization, responsive spacing of icons and hover effects added using hover pseudoclass.

 ## Technologies used <a name="technologies-used"></a>